Rehan9-12/Houzeo-UI/README.md

 ### ✅ 7.
 Performance Optimizations
 - Lazy loading of images for faster page load.
 - Optimized layout for performance across devices.

+### ✅ 8.
+Reusable Component
+- Reusable Card Component handles Dynamic Data.
+- API can be integrated to make webite more dynamic.

+  ### ✅ 9.
+Component Testing
+  - Components Manual Tested using DevTools

 ---